 When should I activate my eSIM for Ireland?

 You can install the eSIM profile before traveling (with WiFi), but activation and data consumption begin when you activate data roaming in Ireland.
 We recommend installing it 1-2 days before your trip to avoid last-minute problems at the airport.
-Once in Ireland, simply activate data roaming on your eSIM line and the connection will establish automatically.
+Once in Ireland, simply activate data roaming on your eSIM line and the connection will be established automatically.

 Can I use my eSIM throughout Northern Ireland?